wrmthorne/cycleformers/docs/installation.md

 ## Development Setup

-To build the module locally for development and bugfixing, we recommend the following command which initialises a .env and runs poetry install:
+To build the module locally for development and bugfixing, I recommend the following command which initialises a .env, runs poetry install and sets up the pre-commit hooks:

 ```bash
 make init